A tennis lob shot aims to hit the ball over your opponent who is in a volley position. The tennis lob can be used both defensively and offensively.

 The lob is an effective shot that aims to send the ball high and deep into the opponent’s court.
-When executed correctly, it can be used as a defensive and attacking shot.
-The lob is most effective when the opponent is at the net and the baseline wide open.
+It can be used as a defensive and attacking shot when executed correctly.
+The lob is most effective when the opposing player is moving toward the net or already close to it.

-The purpose of a lob is to take advantage of your opponent’s space left at the back of the court when he or she comes to the net.
-When under pressure, you’ll play it either as a flat defensive shot or a counterattacking shot with topspin – which is tricky to play but very effective when hit perfectly.
+A lob is to take advantage of your opponent’s space left at the back of the court when he or she comes to the net.
+When under pressure, you’ll hit it either as a flat defensive shot or a counterattacking shot with a lot of spin – which isn’t easy but very powerful when hit well.